 - Pastoral or recreational open space: areas that serve active or passive recreation needs, e.g., golf courses, recreation/craft centers, federal, state, regional and local parks, forests, historic sites, etc. - Utilitarian open space: those areas not suitable for residential or other development due to the existence of hazardous and/or environmentally sensitive conditions, e.g., airport flight zones, floodplains, lakes and rivers, wetlands, wellfields, etc. This category is sometimes referred to as "health and safety" open space. - Corridor or (linear) open space: areas through which people travel, and which may also serve an aesthetic or leisure purpose.
 For example, an interstate highway, designated as a scenic highway, may connect point a to point b, but may also offer an enjoyable pleasure drive for the family.
 This open space is also significant in its ability to connect one residential or leisure area with another.
-Property which is unoccupied or predominantly unoccupied by buildings or other impervious surfaces and which is used for parks, recreation, conservation, preservation of native habitat and other natural resources, or historic or scenic purposes.
-It is intended that this space be park-like in use.

 Outfall: Location where stormwater flows out of a given system.
-The ultimate outfall of a system is usually areceiving water.
+The ultimate outfall of a system is usually a-receiving water.